Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 24. Unbounce "How to get started with Unbounce in 30 minutes"

 The page is set out in three simple sections.
-At the top, there’s a bold graphic featuring an image of – presumably – the person presenting the webinar.
-Scroll down to the middle for a testimonial.
-The bottom section has a checklist of all the things the webinar will cover.
+At the top, there’s a bold image of the presenter.
+Further down, testimonials, and below those, a checklist of what the webinar will cover.

 Other than a second CTA at the bottom, the landing page has all the important details and is presented in an appealing and friendly way.